 - 2 Click Advanced and the NVIDIA GPU tab. - 3 Verify that the "Driver Version Information" box lists the most recent versions of the NVIDIA driver files.
 Scroll down to confirm that all files have the same version number.
-If there's any discrepancy, make sure you or your system administrator uninstalls the NVIDIA driver software according to the instructions in "Uninstalling the NVIDIA Display Driver Software" on page 30 and then reinstall the software. - Note: Make sure that the file nvdesk32.dll does not appear on the Driver Version Information list of files.
+If there's any discrepancy, make sure you or your system administrator uninstalls the NVIDIA driver software according to the instructions in "Uninstalling the Graphics Driver" on page 32 and then reinstall the software.

+Note: Make sure that the file nvdesk32.dll does not appear on the Driver Version Information list of files.
 This file is now obsolete and can result in inconsistencies.
-If you see this file, uninstall the NVIDIA Display Driver software and then re-install a current version.
+If you see this file, uninstall the NVIDIA graphics driver software and then re-install a current version.